MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 Implement static methods that can compose two `ColorTransformer` objects, and a static method that turns a `UnaryOperator<Color>` into a `ColorTransformer` that ignores the _x-_ and _y-_ coordinates.
 Then use these methods to add a gray frame to a brightened image.
 (See Exercise 5 for the gray frame.)

+## Task 12
+Enhance the `LatentImage` class in Section 3.6, "Laziness", on page 56, so that it supports both `UnaryOperator<Color>` and `ColorTransformer`.
+Hint: Adapt the former to the latter.